argenkiwi/argenkiwi.github.io/source/_posts/Interactors-with-Retrofit-and-RxJava.md

 }
 ```

-In order to make the `ApplicationComponent` available throughout our application, we need to build it when the Application is created.
+In order to make `ApplicationComponent` available from our _Application_ instance, we need to build it when our _Application_ is created.

 ```Java
 public class MyApplication extends Application implements HasSupportFragmentInjector {